Back

 How does the drug development process work?

 Drug development starts with lab and animal tests.
 Then, it moves to clinical trials in humans to see if the drug is safe and works.
 These trials have three phases, getting bigger with each one.
 After trials, the company sends the data to the FDA for review.
+While traditionally taking around 10 years, new fast-track programs can significantly accelerate this for some drugs.

 What does FDA approval of a drug signify?